 I learned to paint in acrylics but later transitioned to oils as my primary medium, although occasionally I experiment with other various mediums.
 I like to choose compositions that are unique and memorable, and I often look for ways to convey my subjects from a new perspective.
 Like the individuality of each particular animal, every piece of art I create has its own originality and impression.
 As an artist I will always strive to do my subjects justice with each new piece.

 Besides painting, I have taken on other endeavors that each seem to support and interpret each other in some way.
-I’ve been playing the violin most of my life, and currently play for local weddings on occasion. in 2021 I earned my private pilot license which has allowed me to take my exploration and sense of adventure to quite literally a new level.
+I’ve enjoyed playing music (guitar and violin) since high school, and currently play at local gigs and weddings on occasion.
+In 2021 I earned my private pilot license which has allowed me to take my exploration and sense of adventure to quite literally a new level.
 Painting, music and flying share so many parallels that often occur to me out of nowhere.
 I like to think of them as a three-legged stool which is the platform for my creativity and sense of accomplishment.
-Whether it’s with a paintbrush, a bow across a string or the wings of an airplane, my goal is to always keep moving in the right direction and give magic a chance to happen.
+I currently reside in Deepwater, Missouri with my husband Olen and work part-time as a substitute rural carrier for the US Postal Service.
+Olen works as a full-time rural carrier while also running our cattle farm.
+When I’m not hauling mail, I’m busy creating art and finding new ways to reveal nature’s masterpieces.